so-artn/ARTN/mont4k_pipeline/README.md

 routines in this pipeline had to be written to run on MEFs.

 Possibly to be added:

-sky flat / illumination correction fringe correction superskies? astrometry photometry of standards?
+* sky flat / illumination correction
+* fringe correction
+* superskies?
+* cosmic ray removal / astroscrappy
+* astrometry
+* photometry of standards?